 Income figures are intended as a guide only.

 You'll usually work a 37.5-hour week, although you may be required to work a shift pattern, including weekends and nights.

 - You'll work as part of a multidisciplinary team, including doctors specialising in genomics and genetics, genomic counsellors and other laboratory staff, such as healthcare science practitioners.

 - Although you'll have very little direct contact with patients, your work will have a large impact on them and their families.

 - Jobs are available in most areas of the country, usually in medium-sized or large hospitals.
 However, there are only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

-- During training, there is an opportunity to experience working in a variety of different hospital laboratories.
+- During training, you'll have the opportunity to experience working in a variety of different hospital laboratories.
 You may have to travel to other parts of the country to fulfil the training requirements and spend a few weeks there.
-You'll also have to travel to the university to complete your Masters degree.
+You'll also have to travel to university to complete your Masters degree.

-As a graduate with a degree in genetics or a related subject with a genetics component, such as molecular biology or cellular sciences, you can apply for a place on the NHS Scientist Training Programme (STP).
-Relevant STP programmes are offered for genomics and clinical bioinformatics (genomics).
-Entry on to the STP is competitive and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD.
+Entry on to the STP is competitive as there are many more applicants than places available, and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD.
 For all applicants, getting good academic results and relevant work experience is helpful, as is evidence of research experience (for example, through a relevant Masters or PhD).